Why not check out the latest comparison?

 Hard to say that you’re making a bad decision with any of these providers, especially now that it seems like they are all pushing eachother.

-As always, if you’ve found this post helpful and you’re planning on signing up for one of the covered hosts, pretty please sure sugar on top, use my referral link:
+As always, if you’ve found this post helpful and you’re planning on signing up for one of the covered hosts, pretty please sure sugar on top, use my referral links below.

-If you’re not ready to sign up and still want to help support my blog, please consider supporting me and my debauchery on Patreon.
+If you’re not ready to sign up and still want to help support my blog, please consider supporting me and my debauchery on GitHub.

 We’ll catch up about all things VPS next month ;)